|

 law went into effect.
 If you need to request forms from the state health

-department, you can do it by fax, mail, personal visit, or through a new online submission form.
-If you send it by
+department, you can do it by fax, mail, personal visit, or through an online submission form.
+If you send your request by

 mail, we suggest sending it registered mail with a receipt so you can keep track